 This week, something bad happened to my sunglasses.
 Oops.
-They were floating around in my bag while it was briefly raining and next time I took them out, the lense was broken.
+They were floating around in my bag while it was briefly raining and the next time I took them out, the lens was broken.
 That's the second pair this month I've broken.
 And don't talk to me about reading glasses – even worse.
 I keep my best reading and sewing spectacles at home but my arms are no longer long enough to be able to read menus when I'm out and about, so I carry some small readers with me where ever I go, and they are always getting bumped about in my bag.
 But I don't want one of those big and bulky hard cases in my purse, so I decided to make myself some small padded glasses bags and these Flex Frames looked a really interesting option.

 - Small pieces of fabric for outer and lining

 To make a Flex Frame glasses case

 Measure your flex frame.
 We'll need to make a casing exactly the right length and width.
 Mine is a tiny one for my tiny ‘out and about' reading glasses, just 6cm, about 2.25 inches long.
 The height is half an inch.
 A standard size would be 3.5 inches.